PaoloMazzon/Astro/docs/classes/Hitbox.md

  + `hitbox2 -> Hitbox` The second hitbox to check for collisions against.

 Checks for a collision between two hitboxes, returning true if a collision has occurred.
+If either hitboxes are from `Hitbox.NO_HIT`, this method is guaranteed to return false.

 ### bounding_box
 `bounding_box(x, y)`